xiocode/twisted/docs/projects/core/howto/constants.rst

     [<STATUS=OK>, <STATUS=FOUND>, <STATUS=NOT_FOUND>]
     >>>

-And constants can be compared for equality and identity:
+Constants can be compared for equality, identity and ordering:

 .. code-block:: console